kellychin79/analysis_2/Readme.md

 - How you are going to analyze data to answer that question
 	- Combine the population data and Livestock and Meat Domestic Data from US Department of Agriculture
 - The results of your analysis, including how your visualizations are relevant and useful
-- Suggestions for future research (including improvements to what you did)
-	- Predict the C02 emissions from the numbers of livestock
+- Suggestions for future research, including improvements to what you did (KL: Predict the C02 emissions from the numbers of livestock)

+# Summary
+The US population has increased by around 33% since 1990.
+By comparison, the relatively high-increasing meat consumption, especially 250% in broilers, is quite worrying and alarming.
+No wonder Chick-fil-A has more than 4 drive-thru lanes and people are lining up all the time.

 # Data Source